 Home » Biology » Rainbow Colours

 As we know, a rainbow is nature’s vibrant artwork painted across the sky after a refreshing rain shower.
 It is like a magical bridge of colours, linking Earth and the sky in a spectacular display.
 Imagine seven brilliant hues: Red, Orange, Yellow, Green, Blue, Indigo, and Violet – blending harmoniously like a cheerful smile from above.
-Each colour in the rainbow tells a story of sunlight blending and dancing through raindrops, creating this enchanting arc of beauty.
-The sight of a rainbow brings joy and wonder, reminding us of nature’s awe-inspiring wonders.
-It is a moment when the ordinary becomes extraordinary, filling our hearts with a sense of awe and appreciation for the simple wonders that surround us.
+Each colour in the rainbow has its own story, as sunlight mixes and shines through raindrops, forming a beautiful arc in the sky.

 Rainbow Colours Name Drawing

 The Colours in the Rainbow are somewhat like a magical arc in the sky, painting joy with its vibrant hues.
 How many colours does a rainbow have?
-The Rainbow has seven different colours (ROYGBIV).
-ROYGBIV refers to the sequence of hues commonly associated with rainbows: red, orange, yellow, green, blue, indigo, and violet.
-The name “Roy G” can be used as a mnemonic for remembering this color sequence.
+It has seven colours, which we remember as ROYGBIV.
+These letters stand for red, orange, yellow, green, blue, indigo, and violet.
+A helpful way to remember this order is to think of a name, “Roy G Biv.”

 Rainbow Colours Name Meaning